Reaching Out In Your Community

 Never do Outreach in secluded areas alone.
 Even when with others, always be aware of your surroundings.
 Many on the streets struggle with various forms of mental illness.
 Symptoms like those of Post Traumatic Stress Disorder (PTSD) can cause a person to be easily startled and reactive (sometimes physically).
 If in an office alone, make sure to allow easy access to the door.
 Do not ever position the other person's chair in between you and the door.

 Many homeless have been given a "street name" by their community.
 These names might be entertaining, but they serve at least a couple of functions which may not be healthy in the long term: First the name someone is given on the street may be connected to a person's substance abuse or a crime they have committed.
 Second, it can be an added blessing using someone's Christian name.
 We have had people form relationships with their patron saint through this.
 For these reasons we prefer not to use street names, but the person should always be asked first before you begin using their given name.
 "What did your mama call you?"
-Father Jon Stephan will often ask.
+Father Jon Stephan would often ask.

 Every human being needs touch, but many on the street long term have been physically or sexually traumatized at least once in their lifetime.
 The beauty of healing human touch has often been seriously distorted.
 Sex is often used as currency on the street and the incidents of rape is extremely high.
 As a social service worker, healthy verbal and physical boundaries can be modeled as a relationship of trust is slowly built.
 Be conscious of all physical contact you exert.
 Side hugs, a hand on a shoulder, taking someone's hand (at times) can be meaningful ways of showing empathy.